jawngee/ModelKit/README.markdown

 Queries are always AND and subqueries are not supported.
 Support for OR and subqueries is planned however.

 ## Tying to Backend Services
 ModelKit was originally designed to replace Parse.com's iOS SDK.
-Therefore, a primary goal of this framework is not only model persistance/management, but tying those models to a backend, either a PaaS like Parse or Kinvey, or your own custom REST solution.
+Therefore, a primary goal of this framework is not only model persistence/management, but tying those models to a backend, either a BaaS like Parse or Kinvey, or your own custom REST solution.

 Currently, ModelKit supports Parse through their REST API.